-(A) Continuance of Adversary Proceeding Status Conference.
-Except for brief continuances sought pursuant to Local Rule 7004-2(B) or to accommodate the schedules of counsel (or the parties, if unrepresented), the Court will continue the status conference only in extraordinary circumstance.
-Any request to continue an adversary proceeding status conference or any deadlines set forth in the Order Setting Status Conference and Establishing Procedures and Deadlines must: (1) be presented by written motion filed no later than the earlier of two business days before the status conference, or as soon as a scheduling conflict is identified; (2) set forth the status of service of process, the pleadings, and the pendency of any potentially dispositive motions; and (3) state the reasons why the party or parties seek a continuance.
+(A) Continuance of Adversary Proceeding Scheduling Conference.
+Except for brief continuances sought pursuant to Local Rule 7004-2(B) or to accommodate the schedules of counsel (or the parties, if unrepresented), the Court will continue the scheduling conference only in extraordinary circumstance.
+Any request to continue an adversary proceeding scheduling conference or any deadlines set forth in the "Order Setting Scheduling Conference and Establishing Procedures and Deadlines" must: (1) be presented by written motion filed no later than the earlier of two business days before the scheduling conference, or as soon as a scheduling conflict is identified; (2) set forth the status of service of process, the pleadings, and the pendency of any potentially dispositive motions; and (3) state the reasons why the party or parties seek a continuance.